cfu288/SylvieJS/README.md

 ## Wiki

-Example usage can be found on the [wiki](https://github.com/techfort/LokiJS/wiki)
+Example usage can be found in our [documentation](https://cfu288.github.io/SylvieJS/).

 ## Main Features